Sunport Arts Program

 The Sunport is home to an original 1914 Curtiss Pusher Design Biplane located in the Great Hall near the north window.
 The biplane is believed to be the finest surviving example of an original Curtiss-design pusher.
 It was designed after the first biplanes flown in New Mexico by Charles Walsh in 1911, and Lincoln Beachey in 1912.
 To commemorate these landmark flights, The Albuquerque Museum and the Albuquerque International Sunport jointly purchased this historic airplane for the people of Albuquerque.
 Its presence in the Sunport is a monument to the history of early aviation in New Mexico.
 In contrast to modern aircraft, the propeller is located in back of the craft and it pushed, rather than pulled, the biplane through the air.
 Most of the airplane, including the wing fabric, is in original, unrestored condition.
 Minor repairs have been made to the wing fabric and bamboo since the plane was acquired in 1987.
 Only a very small number of parts, including some of the rigging wires, have been replaced.

 In 1998, the Sunport Arts Program officially expanded its schedule of events to include a year-round series of concerts in the Great Hall of the airport terminal.
-Sunport Serenades offers free concerts at Albuquerque’s airport, featuring an array of local talent ranging from classical to mariachi to jazz to polka.
-Each year more than 85 free concerts are produced to entertain visitors and welcome travelers to the Land of Enchantment.
+Sunport Serenades offers free concerts, featuring an array of local talent, ranging from classical to mariachi to jazz to polka.
+Each year, more than 100 free concerts are produced to entertain visitors and welcome travelers to the Land of Enchantment.
 The concerts are a popular opportunity to showcase diverse and talented performing artists.
-All performances are free, open to the public and held in the Great Hall of the Terminal Building, 2nd Level Ticketing.
-For more information, call 244-7700.
+All performances are free, open to the public and held in the Great Hall of the Terminal Building, 2nd Level.
+For more information, call 244-7785.